 Provides in-depth study of one contemporary theoretical and critical approach to literature using primary texts.
 Explicates how interpretive techniques function within the discipline of English Studies.
-Includes lectures, screenings, student presentations, assigned readings, written reports, exams and a research essay that employs MLA documentation.
 Required for English majors.
 Should be taken beginning of junior year.

 Examines advanced topics in rhetoric and writing.
 Studies writing's central role in education, communication, and culture.
 Emphasizes discourse communities and genres.
 Analyzes how writing constructs meaning in academic, professional, media, and personal texts.
 Situates writing as an instrument for community engagement and service learning.
 May be repeated for a maximum of 6 credits toward graduation.